-We believe that our results help to illuminate several important questions in regulatory debate surrounding CCLs.
-To our knowledge, ours is the only empirical or theoretical study to address the use of this mechanism in a quantitative framework.
-Our empirical results indicate that the liquidity restrictions imposed by CCLs do not strongly impact the prices of the vast majority of trades on Hotspot FX.
-We therefore argue that the application of CCLs (and the consequent creation of skipping costs) may be regarded as a necessary consequence of providing direct market access to a widening selection of different financial institutions, rather than a weakness of this market design.
-However, our model simulations also suggest that as CCLs become progressively more restrictive, trade-price volatility can escalate rapidly.
-In such situations, it seems plausible that the application of CCLs could serve to exacerbate systemic risk by severely restricting institutions' access to trading opportunities.
-Therefore, much like CVAs and trade novation via a CCP (see Section~\ref{sec:existingApproaches}), CCLs do not provide a simple solution to the problem of counterparty risk.
-However, our empirical results suggest that CCLs can constitute a sensible approach to this problem under normal market conditions, when liquidity is plentiful and CCLs are not too restrictive.
+To the best of our knowledge, our paper is the only empirical or theoretical study to explore the use of the CCL mechanism in a quantitative framework.
+Our results help to illuminate several important questions about the impact of CCLs on everyday trading.
+Our empirical results indicate that CCLs do not strongly impact the prices of the vast majority of trades during everyday trading on Hotspot FX.
+We therefore argue that one can regard the application of CCLs (and the consequent creation of skipping costs) as a reasonable cost of providing direct market access to a broad selection of different financial institutions, rather than as a weakness of this market design.
+However, the simulations of our model suggest that skipping costs and trade-price volatility can escalate rapidly as CCLs become more restrictive.
+Therefore, much like credit-valuation adjustments and trade novation via a central counterparty (see Section~\ref{sec:lit_rev}), CCLs do not provide a simple solution to the problem of counterparty credit risk.